isc-projects/stork/doc/user/usage.rst

 Stork uses ``rndc`` to retrieve the BIND 9 application's status.
-It looks for the ``controls`` statement in the configuration file, and uses the first listed control point to monitor the application.
+It looks for the ``controls`` statement in the configuration file, and uses the first listed control point to monitor the daemon.
 The `statistics-channels` must be configured to allow fetching BIND 9 statistics (and exporting them to Prometheus), and fetch a list of zones.